 Christopher’s keynote was translated into Chinese and presented key insights from projects conducted by HundrED’s research team.
 Findings from the recent research by HundrED’s CEO Lasse Leoponiemi were highlighted, where it was found only 7% of education innovations globally are funded by capital investments.
 He also gave an overview of the initiatives HundrED are actively involved with to positively change education on a global scale.
 Some notable education innovations were weaved throughout the talk that were selected for HundrED’s Global Collection and Spotlights, including: Engineering Brightness, Design for Change, and HEI Schools.

-This talk was followed by the Governor of Education from South Korea - Lee Jaejoung (pictured below) - who presented major barriers and enablers of educational change in their context, as well as the opportunities and issues associated with Artificial Intelligence (AI) in education.
+This keynote was followed by the well known Professor at the University of Kansas- Yong Zhao (pictured below) - who presented major barriers and enablers of educational change in their context, as well as the opportunities and issues associated with Artificial Intelligence (AI) in education.